Chinon 35 EE rangefinder camera

-One big difference is the amount of information in the viewfinder – whereas the Minolta Hi-Matic had only a single light if the shutter speed fell below the safe level for hand held exposure, the Chinon shows the aperture which the camera has selected with over and under exposure markers.
+One big difference with the Minolta however, is the amount of information in the viewfinder – whereas the Hi-Matic has only a single light if the shutter speed is below the safe level for hand held exposure, the Chinon 35 EE shows the aperture which the camera has selected with over and under exposure markers.
 Although the information level is different however, there is still not much that can be done if you are not happy with the exposure chosen!

 - Chinon 35EE 35mm rangefinder camera